jasonhoi/Money/README.md

 ### Features

-- Provides a `Money` class encapsulates all information and allow for dynamic display formatting based its own internal Currency setup.
+- Provides a `Money` class to encapsulate all information and allow for dynamic display formatting based its own internal Currency setup.
-- By design, most fields are ready-only, means each Money object is fixed when instantiated, as in the real world, Money can not change its form or currency type after creation, computation and conversion are allowed but they will always produce a new Money object.
+- By design, most fields are read-only, meaning that Money object is fixed once being instantiated, this is like money in the real world, money attribute is fixed once being created, however, aggregation or conversion are allowed and a new Money object will always be produced after.
 - Provides a separate `Currency` class served as both the decorating class and property for each Money object.
 - Currency types definition is defined in a separate respository, which means you can change and add currency types easily.
 - Support multiple sub-types in a currency type, for example, under "Bitcoin" Currency, there are "mBTC" (1:1000), "Satoshi"(1:100000000), in USD, "Cent"(1:100) can be added as sub-type, DisplayAsSubType() can setup anMoney object to display in sub-type format and symbol, any sub-type settings will have no effect on a Money's fields, or arithmetic behavior.